MinervaTec/MinervaTec/README.md

 **`Woman of great wisdom`**

-As a full-stack developer, specializing in building coding projects from the ground up.
+As a full-stack developer, specializing in both greenfields and brownfields (building coding projects from the ground up and working with existing code).
 My passion lies in creating innovative and user-centric mobile applications for both iOS and Android platforms.With expertise in both front-end and back-end development.
 I am dedicated to staying updated with emerging technologies and best practices to remain at the forefront of the rapidly evolving mobile development landscape.
 Furthermore, I am committed to collaboration, contributing to open-source projects, and nurturing a culture of learning and innovation within the development community.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/lehlohonolo-mokhachane-342275281)